omnisc13nt/MalAware/README.md

 # PE File Parser

 PE File Parser is a cross-platform C++ tool for analyzing Portable Executable (PE) files.
-It supports both 32-bit and 64-bit executables, DLLs, and drivers.
-The project is modular, maintainable, and suitable for reverse engineering, malware analysis, and research.
+It supports both 32-bit and 64-bit executables, DLLs, and drivers with comprehensive logging capabilities.

 ---